pwalch/avatars3d/README.md

 # Description

-School project involving Irrlicht 3D engine (C++) and Qt.
+Old school project involving Irrlicht 3D engine (C++) and Qt.
 The program plays a 3D scene with volleyball avatars and a ball, using given positions.

+Warning: After inspecting this code a long time after development, I found some conception mistakes.
+However, the Irrlicht/Qt code could be useful :)

 Features:
 * Irrlicht scene